Olmec colossal heads: San Lorenzo

 The ten colossal heads from San Lorenzo originally formed two roughly parallel lines running north-south across the site.
 Although some were recovered from ravines, they were found close to their original placements and had been buried by local erosion.
-These heads, together with a number of monumental stone thrones, probably formed a processional route across the site, powerfully displaying its dynastic history.
+These heads, together with monumental stone thrones, probably formed a processional route across the site, powerfully displaying its dynastic history.
 Two of the San Lorenzo heads had been re-carved from older thrones.

 San Lorenzo Colossal Head 1 (also known as San Lorenzo Monument 1) was lying facing upwards when excavated.
 The erosion of a path passing on top of the monument uncovered its eye and led to the discovery of the Olmec site.
 Colossal Head 1 is 2.84 m high; it measures 2.11 m wide and it weighs 25.3 tons.
 The monument was discovered partially buried at the edge of a gully by Matthew Stirling in 1945.
 When discovered, it was lying on its back, looking upwards.
 It was associated with a large number of broken ceramic vessels and figurines.
 The majority of these ceramic remains have been dated to between 800 and 400 BC; some pieces have been dated to the Villa Alta phase (Late Classic period, 800–1000 AD).
 The headdress possesses a plain band that is tied at the back of the head.
 The upper portion of the headdress is decorated with a U-shaped motif.
 This element descends across the front of the headdress, terminating on the forehead.
 On the front portion it is decorated with five semicircular motifs.
 The scalp piece does not meet the horizontal band, leaving a space between the two pieces.
 On each side of the face a strap descends from the headdress and passes in front of the ear.
 The forehead is wrinkled in a frown.
 The lips are slightly parted without revealing the teeth.
 The cheeks are pronounced and the ears are particularly well executed.
 The face is slightly asymmetric, which may be due to error on the part of the sculptors or may accurately reflect the physical features of the portrait's subject.
-The head has been moved to the Museo de Antropología de Xalapa ("Anthropological Museum of Xalapa").
+The head has been moved to the Xalapa Museum of Anthropology.